 Attend Appointments with Them

 Even if your loved one doesn’t need you to drive them to medical appointments, offer to accompany them.
 Hospitals can be intimidating places.
 Having someone to help them find their way around or just to help them pass the time between appointments or during treatment can be a blessing.

 Give Them Space When Needed

 Sometimes the most supportive thing you can do is recognize and respect a person’s desire to be alone.
 And if you discover that’s what they need, be sure to share that fact with others.

 Help Them Stay Informed

 Cancer patients tend to feel less anxiety when they’re better informed.
 Help your loved one find the information they need.
-If you attend appointments with them, take notes and ask questions as needed so you can discuss things with them later.
+If you attend appointments with them, take notes, and ask questions as needed so you can discuss things with them later.

 Be Honest with Them and Others

-Both the patient and their loved ones benefit from open dialog about what’s happening with their disease, their treatment, etc. This includes children.
+Both the patient and their loved ones benefit from the open dialog about what’s happening with their disease, their treatment, etc. This includes children.
 While you should frame things in a way that’s appropriate for their age, you shouldn’t try to hide what’s going on.

 Take Care of Yourself